alexbevi/alexbevi.github.com/_posts/2024-04-25-police-quest-open-season.markdown

 ![](/images/adventure/pq4/scummvm-pq4-cd-00049.png)
 _The End_

 Sierra should have left this series alone after Police Quest 3.
-I guess after [Jim Walls](https://en.wikipedia.org/wiki/Jim_Walls) left to join Tsunami Media (where he made [Blue Force]({% post_url 2022-03-31-blue-force %})) they wanted to keep the series alive so they brought on [Darryl F. Gates](https://en.wikipedia.org/wiki/Daryl_Gates) to fill the void.
+I guess after [Jim Walls](https://en.wikipedia.org/wiki/Jim_Walls) left to join Tsunami Media (where he made [Blue Force]({% post_url 2022-03-31-blue-force %})) they wanted to keep the series alive so they brought on [Daryl F. Gates](https://en.wikipedia.org/wiki/Daryl_Gates) to fill the void.

 That void should have remained unfilled.
 Gates also consulted on Sierra's SWAT series, which I equally didn't enjoy playing ...